cobalthq/cobalt-api-docs/versions/v1/content/api-versions.md

 # API Versions

 <aside class="warning">
 You are currently viewing the documentation of v1 of Cobalt API.
-Please visit <a href="https://docs.cobalt.io/v2/">docs.cobalt.io/v2</a>
+Please visit <a href="https://docs.cobalt.io/cobalt-api/v2/" rel="nofollow" target="_new">docs.cobalt.io/cobalt-api/v2</a>
 for the documentation of v2 of Cobalt API.
-If you've integrated with Cobalt API in the past by using v1, you can use the <a href="https://docs.cobalt.io/v2/#changelog">Changelog</a> to migrate to v2.
+If you've integrated with Cobalt API in the past by using v1,
 </aside>

 ## Background